pilotmoon/popclipweb/site/dev/packages.md

 ::: info Historical note

-Plist was the original format for PopClip extensions, and many of the older extensions in
+Plist was the original format for PopClip extensions, and many of the older extensions in <AaLink gh="pilotmoon/PopClip-Extensions" /> are in Plist format.
-<span style="white-space: nowrap"><GithubFilled />&nbsp;<a href="https://github.com/pilotmoon/PopClip-Extensions">pilotmoon/PopClip-Extensions</a></span>
-are in Plist format.
 Support for JSON and YAML was added later.
 I recommend using JSON or YAML for new extensions as they are easier for a human to read and write.

 :::